 Effective August 31, 2020, this program is known as Registered Nursing Bridging Program for Internationally Educated Nurses (RNBP/IEN).

-If you're an internationally-educated nurse who wants to practice nursing in Saskatchewan, you will need to update your credentials to meet the competencies set out by the Saskatchewan Registered Nurses' Association (SRNA).
+If you're an internationally-educated nurse who wants to practice nursing in Saskatchewan, you will need to update your credentials to meet the competencies set out by the Saskatchewan Registered Nurses' Association (SRNA), or for the regulatory body in the province in which you reside.
+We are unable to accept internationally educated nurses from Ontario.
 Saskatchewan Polytechnic is here to help you gain the knowledge and skills to work as a registered nurse (RN) in Canada.

 Saskatchewan Polytechnic's Orientation to Nursing in Canada for Internationally Educated Nurses (ONCIEN) program is an online applied certificate program.
 It is designed to provide the knowledge and skills you need to work as a nurse in Canada.
-You will study:
+You will:

 Saskatchewan Polytechnic's Orientation to Nursing in Canada program is highly regarded across Canada.
-Because it is offered online (with access to tutor support via telephone, fax and/or email) you can work from your own home, on your own time and at your own pace.
-You have three years to complete all courses.
+Because it is offered online (with access to tutor support via telephone, fax and/or email), you can work from your own home, on your own time and at your own pace.
+You have two years to complete all courses.

 Refer to Frequently Asked Questions for additional information.

 - Successful completion of all theory courses (except the Communications courses) with a grade of 50% or better

 - Successful completion of the Communications courses, skills lab and clinical experience is a pass-fail designation based on identified criteria